4rzumanyan/MoviesApplication/README.md

 ## Features

 - Browse and discover the latest movie releases.
-- View detailed information about each movie, including the title, release date, rating, synopsis, and cast.
+- View detailed information about each movie, including the title, release date, etc.

 ## Screenshots